salimamri9/MiniProject-EventManagement/README.md

 ## Notes

 - Confirmation emails are sent when an admin changes a reservation status to `confirmed`.
-- For local development, emails are captured by Mailpit (no real email delivery).
+- For local development, emails are captured by Mailpit (no real email delivery), check http://localhost:8025 .